mvr320/BAPC21-site/content/contact.md

 ## Jury

-For BAPC 2021, the is a [Call for Problems](../jury) open to look for problems and jury members.
+The [Call for Problems](../jury) is open for both problems and jury members.

 ## Local committee
 In alphabetical order: